 Will I be allocated a duty that's right for my skillset?

-Yes, providing you complete the member skillset profile form later in this application pack.
-That helps the duty team allocate a role that’s right for you.
+Yes, providing you complete the member skillset profile information.
+That helps the duty team allocate a role that's right for you.

 Can I select when I do my duties?